lambdablockchain/lambda-node/doc/xversionmessage.md

 is itself serialized, but MUST exist within the vector "envelope" so that implementations that do not recognize a field can skip it.
-The serialization format of the bytes inside the "envelope" is defined by the creator of the key, however, Bitcoin P2P network serialization is recommended since it is also used to encode/decode most of the other the messages in the Bitcoin protocol.
+The serialization format of the bytes inside the "envelope" is defined by the creator of the key, however, Lambda P2P network serialization is recommended since it is also used to encode/decode most of the other the messages in the Lambda protocol.

 An entry that has unknown meaning is to be ignored.